 NC Tomorrow CREATE REVITALIZED, HEALTHY AND RESILIENT COMMUNITIES Goal 3 Support and help revitalize safe, walkable communities with vibrant urban and town centers, thriving rural areas, a variety of housing options, affordable services, and healthy citizens.
 Objective 4 Collaborate with law enforcement on community policing initiatives.
 Implementation Actions Continue to update the list of which police departments already have community policing initiatives in place and what specific programs they are implementing.
 Gather local success stories on community policing initiatives and share success stories publicly.
 Gather a comprehensive list of example community policing initiatives.
 Gather a list of resources for training officers.
 Gather a list of potential funding sources for departments to implement initiatives.
 Reach out to and encourage all local Police Departments and Sheriff's Offices to implement community policing initiatives Celebrate and share success stories from local police departments regionally and locally.
 Encourage development of Community and Neighborhood Watch organizations.
 Increase collaboration between municipal Police Departments and County Sherriff's Offices.
+Encourage foot patrol and cops on bicycles in downtown areas.
+Encourage foot patrol and cops on bicycles in downtown areas and other appropriate walkable areas.
+Develop an Information Clearinghouse for community policing initiatives.
 Lead Agency(s) Mid-East Commission Local Governments Local Police Departments and Sherriff's Offices Strategic Public/Private Partnerships Community leaders Community Organizations Community and Neighborhood Watch organizations Faith-Based Organizations K-12 School System Local business owners Planning Level Cost Estimate \$10,000 to develop materials and reach out to all departments in the region.
-Varies based on initiative but should be relatively low-cost to implement initiatives.
+Varies based on initiative but should be relatively low-

+cost to implement initiatives.
 Community policing initiatives can be worked into officer's existing shifts.

-Potential Funding Sources Golden Leaf Local governments Various Community Grants US DOJ Community Policing Microgrants
+Potential Funding Golden Leaf

+Sources Local governments

+Various Community Grants

+US DOJ Community Policing Microgrants

-Performance Measures
+Performance Measures Development of education materials for local law enforcement.

-- Development of education materials for local law enforcement. - Number of local Police Departments and Sheriff's Offices contacted and provided with information. - Creation and distribution of success stories regionally and locally. - New community policing initiatives enacted. - New Community Watch organizations created. - New partnerships between municipal Police Departments and county Sherriff's Offices.
+Number of local Police Departments and Sheriff's

+Offices contacted and provided with information.

+Creation and distribution of success stories regionally and locally.

+New community policing initiatives enacted.

+New Community Watch organizations created.

+New partnerships between municipal Police

+Departments and county Sherriff's Offices.

+Number of new police officers with regular presence in downtown areas.

+Number of new police officers on foot patrol and

+bicycles.

+Development of an Information Clearinghouse for

+Community Policing.

+Number of local events supported.